sane43k/FigmaLand-Product-Landing-Page/README-en.md

+# FigmaLand Product Landing Page

+Made with the pug templating engine and the scss preprocessor.
+The project is built using the gulp builder.

-# Front-end Development.
+## Front-end Development.
 Gulp builder.
 Pug + Sass/SCSS.

 Thanks for choosing our team!
 This Readme contains all the information needed to work with our markup build, understand it's structure and complile the project on your side.